-- an individual citizen or resident of the United States; - -a corporation (or other entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States, any state thereof or the District of Columbia; - an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust if it (i) is subject to the primary supervision of a court within the United States and one or more United States persons have the authority to control all substantial decisions of the trust or (ii) has a valid election in effect under applicable United States Treasury regulations to be treated as a United States person.
+- an individual citizen or resident of the United States; - a corporation (or other entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States, any state thereof or the District of Columbia; an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust if it (i) is subject to the primary supervision of a court within the United States and one or more United States persons have the authority to control all substantial decisions of the trust or (ii) has a valid election in effect under applicable United States Treasury regulations to be treated as a United States person.

 Distributions in General.
 If distributions are made with respect to the Series G Preferred Stock, such distributions will be treated as dividends to the extent of our current and accumulated earnings and profits as determined under the Code.
-Any portion of a distribution that exceeds our current and accumulated earnings and profits will first be applied to reduce a U.S. holder's tax basis in the Series G Preferred Stock on a share-by-share basis, and the excess will be treated as gain from the disposition of the Series G Preferred Stock, the tax treatment of which is discussed below under "Material U.S. Federal Income Tax Considerations - U.S. Holders: Disposition of Series G Preferred Stock, Including Redemptions."
+Any portion of a distribution that exceeds our current and accumulated earnings and profits will first be applied to reduce a U.S. holder's tax basis in the Series G Preferred Stock on a share-by-share basis, and the excess will be treated as gain from the disposition of the Series G Preferred Stock, the tax treatment of which is discussed below under "Material U.S. Federal Income Tax Considerations U.S. Holders: Disposition of Series G Preferred Stock, Including Redemptions."

 Under current law, dividends received by individual holders of the Series G Preferred Stock will be subject to a reduced maximum tax rate of 20% if such dividends are treated as "qualified dividend income" for U.S. federal income tax purposes.
 The rate reduction does not apply to dividends received to the extent that the individual shareholder elects to treat the dividends as "investment income," which may be offset against investment expenses.
-Furthermore, the rate reduction does not apply to dividends that are paid to individual shareholders with respect to Series G Preferred Stock that is held for 60 days or less during the 121 day period beginning on the date which is 60 days before the date on which the Series G Preferred Stock becomes exdividend (or where the dividend is attributable to a period or periods in excess of 366 days, Series G Preferred Stock bacomes exdividend (appeared by an individual shareholder that qualifies for the rate reduction is an "extraordinary dividend" within the meaning of Section 1059 of the Code, any loss recognized by such individual shareholder on a subsequent disposition of the stock will be treated as long-term capital loss to the extent of such "extraordinary dividend," irrespective of such shareholder's holding period for the stock.
-In addition, dividends recognized by U.S. holders that are individuals could be subject to the 3.8% tax on net investment income.
-Individual shareholders should consult their own tax advisors regarding the implications of these rules in light of their particular circumstances.
+Furthermore, the rate reduction does not apply to dividends shareholders with respect to Series G Preferred Stock that is held for 60 days or less during the 121 day period beginning on the date which is 60 days before the date on which the Series G Preferred Stock becomes exdividend (or where the dividend is attributable to a period or periods in excess of 366 days, Series G Preferred Stock that is held for 90 days or less during the 181 day period beginning on the date which is 90 days before the date on which the Series G Preferred Stock that is held for the rate reduction is an "extraordinary dividend" within the meaning of Section 1059 of the Code, any loss recognized by such individual shareholder on a subsequent disposition of the stock will be treated as long-term capital loss to the extent of such "extraordinary dividend" irrespective of such shareholder's holding period for the stock.
+In addition, dividends recognized by U.S. holders that are individuals shareholders should consult their own tax advisors regarding the implications of these rules in light of their particular circumstances.